alexmazur/Poloniex.pl/README.md

 Poloniex API wrapper
 ============================

 Just run the code and install the dependencies.
-I could have used none but I was in a hurry.

 ```
 Time::HiRes qw(time);